asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	revolutionaries, were the prime suspects.
 Not all Bermudians, however, were sympathetic to the rebel cause, as privateers continued to capture and ransack American ships.

-The second example above shows us again how the command line argument `grep -r string` can be used to produce the line for each file that contains the string in the whole directory.
+The second example above shows us again how the command line argument `grep -r string` can be used to produce the line for each file that contains the string, in this case "conclusive" in the whole directory.

 ## `-i`

-`grep -i string file` is a command line argument that displays sentences that include the `string`.
+`grep -i "string" FILE` is a command line argument that displays sentences that include the `string`.
 The search is case insensitive, meaning that "historical" is the percieved as the same as "Historical".
+My source for this specific command line argument is: https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/ .

 **EXAMPLE 1**